saladwithgrass/prisoners-dilemma/README.md

 Building
 ========
 As of now there is only build script for linux.
+Note that hte build script uses `g++`
 To build just do:
 ```bash
 git clone https://github.com/saladwithgrass/prisoners-dilemma